sguiderk/symfony_addressBookModule/README.md

 For the frontend part, I've worked with Bootstrap 4 and web pack to manage well the CSS and JS.

-## How to install on your computer
+## How to install on docker-compose

 `# Clone this git repo:`